 Some exes come back acting sweet and concerned, like they just want to catch up and see how you’ve been.

-They ask seemingly innocent questions about your job, your dating life, whether you’re happy.
+They ask seemingly innocent questions about your job, your dating life, and whether you’re happy.

 But don’t be fooled—there’s usually an agenda.